snkashis/android-docs/CONTRIBUTING.md

 ## Code of conduct

 Everyone is invited to participate in Mapbox’s open source projects and public discussions: we want to create a welcoming and friendly environment.
-Harassmewnt of participants or other unethical and unprofessional behavior will not be tolerated in our spaces.
+Harassment of participants or other unethical and unprofessional behavior will not be tolerated in our spaces.
 The [Contributor Covenant](http://contributor-covenant.org) applies to all projects under the Mapbox organization and we ask that you please read [the full text](http://contributor-covenant.org/version/1/2/0/).

 You can learn more about our open source philosophy on [mapbox.com](https://www.mapbox.com/about/open/).

+## Mapbox Java SDK

+All overview guides for APIs in the Mapbox Java SDK should follow this format:

+- Intro section
+  - Description of what the API does
+  - High-level overview of the wrapper and where to find it
+  - Any prerequisites (i.e. "Before using this wrapper....")
+- API request (with code sample)
+- API response (with code sample)
+- Other options as necessary

 ## Images